mraheem25/LinuxFundamentals/OverTheWire Bandit Game/Level 8 --> 9.md

 1. `ls`
    - Lists the contents of the current directory
 2. `sort data.txt | uniq -c | grep "1"`
-3. - `sort` sorts the lines of a text file
+3. - `sort` sorts the lines of a text file aplhabetically and numerically - listing adjacent lines consecutively
    - `uniq` filters **adjacent** matching lines from input and writes to the output `-c` prefixes lines by number of occurences
    - `grep "1"` searches for the number 1.
 There is only one line in the text file which appears once.